 If you or a family member have been injured while traveling on a cruise ship or while working in the maritime industry, you likely have many questions.
 Who is at fault?
 What are my legal rights?
 Can I file a lawsuit to recover medical and other expenses?
 These are just a few of the most commonly asked questions about maritime accidents and injuries.

-If you have questions about the maritime industry, related laws, or a specific accident or injury, contact Brown & Brothers to explore your legal rights and get answers to your questions.
+If you have questions about the maritime attorneys, related laws, or a specific accident or injury, contact us to explore your legal rights and get answers to your questions.
 Maritime injury law is complex, and our team has the knowledge and experience you need.
 Fill out our online form today to get started.